CarolHall-NCSU-CBE/PepAD-User-Friendly-Package/README.md

 # PepAD-User-Friendly-Package
 PepAD: a user-friendly Monte Carlo algorithm for designing amyloid-forming self-assembling peptides
 ## Introduction
-The Peptide Assembly Design (PepAD) is a Monte Carlo (MC)-based algorithm for discovering self-assembling peptides [1-3].
-PepAD can design peptides that can self-assemble into the user-defined reference structures.
-Users can customize designs according to their experimental goals, such as excluding residues from mutations, restricting the number of certain amino acids, and designating NMR-constrained sites.
+  The Peptide Assembly Design (PepAD) is a Monte Carlo algorithm for discovering self-assembling peptides [1-3], which assemble into user-defined reference structures.

 ## Workflow
-  A simplified flow chart describing the PepAD algorithm is shown in Fig 1.
-The algorithm begins with an initial structure peptide fibril structure.
-This structure typically consists of two stacked β-sheets and can be classified as a certain class of cross β-spine, defined by Sawaya and Eisenberg [4-5].
-To initiate the design process, a random sequence is draped upon the backbone (-NH-Cα-CO-) of the initial structure.
-The binding affinity of the resulting fibril structure is evaluated using a score function (Γ<sub>score</sub>).
-Then one of the three types of MC moves are applied to search for new self-assembling peptides.
-After each move, the Γ<sub>score</sub> is evaluated for the new configuration (after sequence change move or sheet position perturbation move).
-The Monte-Carlo Metropolis criterion is then applied to accept or reject this new configuration.
-The entire process is iterated for multiple steps and the peptides with lowest Γ<sub>score</sub> are usually considered as the best design throughout the entire run.
+  PepAD starts from an initial peptide fibril structure, typically consisting of two stacked β-sheets corresponding to a specific class of cross-β spine[4-5].
+At beign, a random sequence is draped upon the backbone (–NH–Cα–CO–), and its binding affinity is evaluated using a score function (Γ<sub>score</sub>).
+PepAD then explores new sequences using three MC moves—residue mutation, residue exchange, and sheet position perturbation.
+After each move, the Γ<sub>score</sub> is evaluated for the new configuration, and the new design is accepted or rejected based on Metropolis criterion.
+This process is iterated over multiple steps, and peptides with the lowest Γ<sub>score</sub> are identified as the best designs.

 <p align="center">
   <img width="300" alt="Flow chart of PepAD algorithm" src="https://github.com/user-attachments/assets/572abb95-0b87-435f-b154-17b3910b86e4">
   </p>